DevOpsLab/docker_lab/Readme.md

 * Issue: Couldn't connect to web-server instance running in Docker container from the browser in host machine using url - http://localhost:4000.

   Fix: The container port does get exposed at the Docker IP address, shown by `docker-machine ip Default`.
 Grab this ip of the docker container and substitute in place of localhost in the url.
 In my case the url turned  out to be `http://192.168.99.100:4000/`

+* Issue: How do I open another terminal

+  Fix: Simply double-click the "Docker Quickstart Terminal" in your host windows machine again :)

 ## Tools
 * In case of Windows, use [Visual Studio Code](https://code.visualstudio.com/) as IDE for convenience.
 Its light-weight and hass various plugins to support several languages and its frameworks.